Leonid Stein

-Leonid Zakharovich Stein (Леонід Захарович Штейн; November 12, 1934 – July 4, 1973) was a Soviet chess Grandmaster from Ukraine.
+Leonid Zakharovych Stein (Леонід Захарович Штейн; November 12, 1934 – July 4, 1973) was a Soviet chess Grandmaster from Ukraine.
 He won three USSR Chess Championships in the 1960s (1963, 1965, and 1966), and was among the world's top ten players during that era.

 Early life

-Leonid Stein was born in Kamenets-Podolsky.
-He was a Jewish Ukrainian who served in the Soviet Army.
+Leonid Stein, a Jewish Ukrainian, was born in Kamenets-Podolsky.

-In both 1955 and 1956, he tied for first place in the individual Army Championship.
-He achieved the national Master title for chess at the relatively late age of 24, but, as his Army titles against strong competition attest, he was likely at that strength somewhat earlier.
-At 24, he competed for the first time in the USSR Chess Championship at Tbilisi, 1959.
-In the following year he won the Ukrainian Championship at Kyiv, winning it again in 1962.
-He played board one for the Soviet team at the Helsinki 1961 Student Olympiad, scoring a strong +8, =3, −1, and helping his team to the overall gold medals.
+While serving in the Soviet Army, he tied for 1st place in the individual Army Championship in both 1955 and 1956.

+He achieved the National Master title at the relatively late age of 24, but, as his Army titles against strong competition attest, he was likely at that strength somewhat earlier.
+At 24, he competed for the first time in the Soviet Championship, held in Tbilisi, 1959.
+In the following year, he won the Ukrainian Championship at Kyiv, and won it again in 1962.
+He was assigned the top board of the Soviet team at the Helsinki 1961 Student Olympiad, and scored a strong result of +8, =3, −1, helping the team to the gold medal.